Zdena Salivarová: Life in exile

-With her husband, she founded a publishing house in Toronto, 68 Publishers, which published Czech books that were banned in communist Czechoslovakia.
+Salivarová founded a Czech émigré publishing house in Toronto, 68 Publishers, which published Czech books that were banned in the Czechoslovak Socialist Republic for over 20 years.
+This included works by Václav Havel, Milan Kundera, and Ludvík Vaculík and others.
 Salivarová and her husband wrote Samožerbuch (1977) about the history of the publishing house.
+The publishing house closed in 1993; with the Velvet Revolution in Czechoslovakia a publisher of banned books in Czech was no longer needed.
+At its closure, 68 Publishers had published 227 books.

-She received the Egon Hostovský award in 1976.
+She received the Egon Hostovský Award in 1976.
 With her husband, she was named to the Order of the White Lion in 1990 for their work in promoting Czech literature.